chepyrka2/oneshot_dotfiles/README.md

 legit wallpaper engine

-p.s. starship must be added to .bashrc
+p.s. starship must be added to shell startup file

 Bash

 Add the following to the end of ~/.bashrc: